Leonxzy44/Leonxzy44/README.md

 ---
-## ℹ️ About Me
+## 👾 About Me

 Hi there.
 My name is **Leon** and i'm 13 years old passionate developer from **Europe**.
 I like to code, build apps and softwares.
 From other activities i like **reading**, **chess**, **gaming**...
 I aim to become **JavaScript** and **C#** Software engineer.

-- 👨‍💻 Full-stack Software Engineer specializing in **.NET & Cloud solutions** and building useful softwares and apps.
+- 💼 Full-stack Software Engineer specializing in **Python & JavaScript**
-- 🧠 Studying the magic of Computer Science — theory + practice = 💝️
+- 🧠 Mastering full-time coding.
 - ⚡️ Building tools, bots, apps, softwares and AI experiments for fun and growth.
 - 💡 Gamer, mathematician, and developer.
 - 📬 DM me on [Discord](https://discord.com/channels/@lilcoder) or [Email](mailto:leon.hodzic@outlook.com).

-## 🎯 Current Focus

-- 🚀 Deepening knowledge in **AI-assisted apps & services**.
-- 🌐 Exploring advanced **.NET 9, SignalR, gRPC**.
-- 🛠️ Scaling my personal projects for public use.
 ---

 <p align="center">